brevven/chlorine/description.md

 Adds salt, chlorine, and other compounds to the game.
 Changes advanced circuit production and several other things.

 This mod adds more complexity to a vanailla factorio game.
 It pairs well with any other BZ mods, including [the electronics modpack](https://mods.factorio.com/mod/bzbelectronics).
+With Graphite & Diamonds, carbon fiber is enabled as well.
 As always, the more BZ mods you add the more complex the game will become.

 Supported compatible mods: